akjadhav/asst2/README.md

 __In this step please implement the class `TaskSystemParallelSpawn`.__

 The starter code provides you a working serial implementation of the task system in `TaskSystemSerial`.
-In this step of the assignment you will extend the starter code to execute a bulk task launch in parallel.
+In this step of the project you will extend the starter code to execute a bulk task launch in parallel.

 * You will need to create additional threads of control to perform the work of a bulk task launch.
 Notice that `TaskSystem`'s constructor is provided a parameter `num_threads` which is the ****maximum number of worker threads**** your implementation may use to run tasks.

 * In the spirit of "do the simplest thing first", we recommend that you spawn worker threads at the beginning of `run()` and join these threads from the main thread before `run()` returns.
 This will be a correct implementation, but it will incur significant overhead from frequent thread creation.

 * How will you assign tasks to your worker threads?
-Should you consider static or dynamic assignment of tasks to threads?
+Should you consider static or dynamic project of tasks to threads?

 * Are there shared variables (internal state of your task execution system) that you need to protect from simultaneous access from multiple threads?
 You may wish to review our [C++ synchronization tutorial](tutorial/README.md) for more information on the synchronization primitives in the C++ standard library.